Hosting Tips for your website

 *Cloud VPS is getting traction with Amazon AWS and similar such services, offering a Plesk server management tool, simple interface and great uptime with low monthly rates of about €20 and no contract.

-Cost v Benefits
+Cost v Benefits in website hosting

 The more you pay, the newer the server hardware, the more you can expect to get in service, attention and response rate.
 And there is less chance of infection, hacking or downtime.